 Jays are known for their striking blue coloring.
 Steller’s Jays have a brownish-black head with a crest, and dark blue wings, belly and tail.
-Scrub Jays are baby blue on their head, wings and tail and white underneath.
+Western Scrub Jays are baby blue on their head, wings and tail and white underneath.
 Scrub Jays live in shrubbery and Steller’s Jays are common in coniferous forests.

-Yellow-billed magpies are the only bird found exclusively within California’s borders.
+Yellow-billed Magpies are the only bird found exclusively within California’s borders.
 They have black and white feathers, a bright yellow beak, and are very sociable birds.

 Birds Diving at People or Pets